The Long Fought Story of Transient

-When I mention that my debut novel Transient took 10 years to write and publish, people give me funny looks.
+When I mention that my debut novel took 10 years to write and publish, people give me funny looks.
 I’m not being cute or overly dramatic, just stating the fact that I spent the better part of a decade building the world behind the words.
-It then occurred to me that few are privy to the long and arduous backstory that is Transient.
+The backstory that led to Transient is strange, tedious, and sometimes bizarre, but it remains a pivotal period that shaped my authorship.
 And so, I thought it would be interesting to share it.

 At the time, vampire romance novels were hugely popular.
-And since the love story always took precedence, the lore was always explained away as cheesy mystical nonsense.
+A common critique was that authors put too much emphasis on the love story and too little on the lore, which was often explained away with cheesy mystical nonsense.
 I get that authors need to entice readers with brooding beasts and supernatural love triangles, but the world-building always suffered as a result.
 I knew nothing about writing back then and even I could pick up on that blunder.

 So I asked myself, what if vampires were real?
-As in, scientifically feasible.
-I had no story in mind, I just wanted some better lore.
+As in, scientifically plausible.
+I had no story in mind, I just wanted better lore.

 The idea stuck in my craw and I just couldn’t shake it.
 To satisfy my own curiosity, I started delving into research.
-What started out as amusing speculation had turned into a pseudo research paper.
-Before long, I had pages full of medical science and logistics.
+What began as a casual musing quickly turned into a pseudo research paper.
+Before long, I had pages full of logistics and medical science.

 Then it occurred to me … this would make a great story.

-And so, I wrote it.
-I didn’t plan anything or outline it, I just puked it out on paper.
+I didn’t plan anything or produce an outline, just puked it out on paper.
 I created a first draft of a short novel, having no clue how to write fiction, let alone write it well.
 When I finished, I had a steaming pile of bad writing, but I didn’t know any better.
 And when I say bad, I mean really bad.
 I had abused every crutch and cliché in the book.
-If you did a Google search for the “most common amateur writing mistakes,” I did them all and then some.
+If you search for “the most common amateur writing mistakes,” I did them all and then some.
 It was a study in how not to write.
-Once I learned how bad it was, I set the manuscript aside and went back to music, assuming I sucked at writing.
+Once I understood how blindingly awful it was, I set the manuscript aside and went back to music, assuming I sucked at writing.

 Then something magical happened … the American Craft Beer Movement exploded.

-I know what you’re thinking.
-What the hell does that have to do with anything?
-Funny enough, I have to credit craft beer for teaching me how to write.
-To this day, I love quality brews and I love to chat about them.
-In fact, I’m enjoying one of my favorite IPAs while writing this.
-At the time, the main beer review websites had a snobbish undertone that I found distracting and distasteful.
-Being a Web Developer, I decided to create a competitor site that focused less on the objective side and more on the overall experience.
+Funny enough, I have to credit beer for teaching me how to write.
+Once upon a time, I was really into craft brews.
+And during that time, review sites had a snobbish undertone that I found distasteful.
+Being a web developer, I decided to create a competitor site that focused less on the critique and more on the overall experience.

 I dove into this project hard and strong, to the point where even music took a backseat.
-I began to cultivate a reputation in the craft beer industry.
 Over the next several years, I wrote hundreds of articles and gained a notable following.
 Breweries even mailed me beer because they appreciated my tactful approach to reviewing.
 That’s when it hit me.
 I’m actually getting pretty good at this.
 My writing had improved dramatically.
 As the old saying goes, how do you get to Carnegie Hall?
 Practice, practice, practice.

 The writing bug bit me hard.
-I started to research to foundations of good writing (a deep rabbit hole that I have yet to emerge from).
+I started to research the fundamentals of good writing (a deep rabbit hole that I have yet to emerge from).
 I also decided to read more.
 Not that I didn’t read at all, I was just more of a non-fiction guy.
 I picked up Asimov’s Foundation series and the rest, as they say, was history.

 Six months later, I had submitted over a hundred queries and received a great deal of positive feedback.
 But sadly, no takers.
 However, one agent cited a major flaw that I hadn’t considered.
 The manuscript clocked in at 60K words, well short of the standard 80-120K range for science fiction.
 But on the flip side, it fit snuggly into the young adult range.
 That got the brain wheels turning and I considered yet another rewrite as a YA novel.
 The more I thought about the story, the more it made sense for the protagonist to be a young adult.